trychlos/pwix-accounts-ui/README.md

 - `pwixAccounts.i18n.namespace()`

-    This method let anyone get the `pwix:i18n` namespace of the `pwix:accounts` package.
+    This method returns the `pwix:i18n` namespace of the `pwix:accounts` package.

     With that name, anyone is so able to provide additional translations.